Serving all people by providing personalized health and wellness through exemplary care, education and research.

-With help from Colleen Kennedy, MD, a bariatric surgeon on the medical staff at Baylor Regional Medical Center at Plano, we’ll show you some common ways that many of us get weight loss wrong—and how to get the scale moving in the right direction.
+With help from Colleen Kennedy, MD, a bariatric surgeon on the medical staff at Baylor Scott & White Medical Center – Plano, we’ll show you some common ways that many of us get weight loss wrong—and how to get the scale moving in the right direction.

 What you may be getting wrong: With foods like muffins, which were once smaller than a baseball and are now larger than a softball, it’s easy to see why we misjudge how much we should really be eating.
 “A single serving of protein is just 4 ounces, which is about the size of a deck of cards, yet most people end up eating much more than that,” Dr. Kennedy says.

 How to get it right: Use common objects (like cards) or even your hand to gauge proper portion sizes.
 But until you get the hang of it, measure your meals with an inexpensive kitchen scale.